shipyy/cvar_enforce/README.md

 Enforce Cvars on maps with hardcoded settings like ``sv_masvelocity` or `sv_airaccelerate` and allow to set a specific value of `sv_maxvelocity` for each map.

+# Install

+Download `CvarEnforce-v*.*.*.zip` from the latest release and afterwards drag and drop the contents into your `addons/sourcemod` folder

 # Example

 ```python